munificent/craftinginterpreters/book/scanning.md

 until we reach the end of the line.

 This is our general strategy for handling longer lexemes.
-After we detect the beginning of one, we shunt off to some code specific to that kind of lexeme that keeps eating characters until it sees the end.
+After we detect the beginning of one, we shunt over to some lexeme-specific code that keeps eating characters until it sees the end.

 We've got another helper: